JunYe-JY/Blackjack-Project/README.md

 # Blackjack Game
 This is a simple command-line-based Blackjack game implemented in C++.
 The game includes basic functionality for player actions such as betting, receiving loans, and playing the core Blackjack game against the dealer.
+This is programming using Object-Oriented Programming utilizing the encapsilation of data and behaviors, as well as procedural programming in utility functions.

 # How to Play
 Run the Game: Compile and run the game using a C++ compiler.